Butch Buchholz: Amateur/Pro Tour

 Buchholz was ranked by Lance Tingay the world No. 5 amateur player in 1960 and ranked four times in the U.S. top 10.
 He played for the United States in the Davis Cup in 1959 and 1960.
 In the 1960 Wimbledon quarterfinal, Buchholz led Neale Fraser 2 sets to 1, and had match points in the fourth set, but Buchholz had started cramping and had to retire from the match when Fraser made it 15–15 in the fourth set.
 Fraser went on to win the 1960 Wimbledon title.
 Buchholz reached the semifinals of the U.S. Championships in 1960, losing to Rod Laver in five sets.

 Buchholz turned professional in 1961.
 He won the United States Pro Championship in 1962, beating Pancho Segura in the finals.
+In 1963 he won the Japanese Pro Championships organized by Jack Kramer in Tokyo.

 Buchholz was an original member of Lamar Hunt's Handsome Eight, a group of players signed by in 1968 for the newly formed professional World Championship Tennis.